tyleryoungblood/npm-workflow/README.md

 1. `npm run build:js` will use Browserify minify your JavaScript files and move them to `build/js/app.min.js`
 1. `npm run lint` will check JS files in your source folder and detect errors
 1. `npm run build:css` will compile your .scss into css
+1. `npm run deploy` will push your `/build directory to a new branch called gh-pages and set up Github Pages (see more details below).
+    - if you run into `error: unable to delete 'gh-pages': remote ref does not exist` it means you don't have a gh-pages branch.
+Try running `git subtree push --prefix build origin gh-pages` from the command line instead.
 1. `npm test` shorthand for `npm run test` will run Mocha tests

 ## Using with Github Pages ##
+You should be able to deploy your project to gh-pages using the following command:

+- `npm run deploy` (run from your master branch)
+    - this runs `git push origin :gh-pages` (deleting gh-pages branch) && `git subtree push --prefix build origin gh-pages` (pushing a new gh-pages branch)
+    - if you run into `error: unable to delete 'gh-pages': remote ref does not exist` it means you don't have a gh-pages branch.
+Try running `git subtree push --prefix build origin gh-pages` from the command line instead.

+---

+## More detaild Github Pages Instructions ##

+If sor some reason the `deploy` command doesn't work, read more below.

 Github Pages lets you serve from /root or /master but that won't work for us because we are using a `/build` directory for our compiled site.
 To force Github to use `/build` type the following command in your terminal.

 `git subtree push --prefix build origin gh-pages`